Danjovic/TicTacX/README.md

 7. PAL,  sync on green

-All modes provide a colour bar pattern in the following sequene:
+All modes provide a colour bar pattern in the following sequence:

 ![Colour Bars](/doc/colorBars.png)